Filter

 • Unique to a specific Data Type.
 E.g.: in the image above, the Hide in Viewport, Active material, and Type filters are unique to the Object Data Type.

-• Shared among two or more Data Type.
+• Shared among two or more Data Types.
 E.g.: in the above image, the Users filter is shared among many Data Types.

-Depending whether they are removable or not:
+Depending on whether they are removable or not:

 • Implicit list item name filter — this is a filter that is always present in every Data Type list.